slac-lcls/sfxPhasing/README.md

 Se_SAD_phasing stands for the Single-wavelength anomalous dispersion Automated Phasing Pipeline with heavy atoms of Selenium (Se).
 It includes 3 seapareted modules: SHELXC/D, Crank2, and Phenix Autobuild.
 Case including Sulfur (S), weaker signal, will be tested this week.

+Examples contain the SAD example of Streptavidin and the MR example of 4N5R which is a lysozyme example.